Peruz/load_lpp/JOSS/paper.md

 6. Are not suited for large data sets, from the processing and visualization of large files, to numerical optimization.
 7. They are not open source and may conflict with scientific best practices, depending on their complexity level (e.g., point 3).

-Research contributions focus on the scientific and theoretical aspects of the weighing designs, often including some scientific aspects for publication.
+Research contributions focus on the scientific and theoretical aspects of the weighing designs, often prioritizing scientific aspects for publication.
 As such, they do not focus and provide the underlying software solutions.
 Other studies focus on the processing theoretical aspects, but rarely provide the actual codes.
 To the best of our knowledge, there is no equivalent data pipeline integrating relevant processing functionalities in a system-agnostic solution.